enghwa/MultiRegion-Serverless-Workshop/4_Testing/README.md

 minutes, your health check should turn from green to red and display a failure.

 ![Failed health check](images/failed-health.png)

-Since your DNS records are configured to use this health check, Route53 should automatically use this information to point your domain at your secondary region.
+Since your DNS records are configured to use this health check, Route53 should automatically use this information to point your domain at your another region.

 You should now be able to go back and visit the `api.` prefix of your domain